Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Getting-Started.md

 - [Ray-Traced Shadows](Ray-Traced-Shadows.html) replace shadow maps for Directional, Point, and Area [Lights](Light-Component.html).
 - [Recursive Ray Tracing](Ray-Tracing-Recursive-Rendering.html) replaces the rendering pipeline for Meshes.
 Meshes that use this feature cast refraction and reflection rays recursively.
 - [Ray-Traced Subsurface Scattering](Ray-Traced-Subsurface-Scattering.html) replaces [subsurface scattering](Subsurface-Scattero,g.html) with a more accurate, ray-traced, subsurface scattering technique that can use off screen data.

+## Ray tracing mode

+HDRP includes two ray tracing modes that define how it evaluates certain ray-traced effects.
+The modes are:

+* **Performance**: This mode targets real-time applications.
+If you select this mode, ray-traced effects include presets that you can change to balance performance with quality.
+* **Quality**: This mode targets technical demos and applications that want the best quality results.

+Depending on which ray tracing mode you select, HDRP may expose difference properties for some ray-traced effects.

+You can change which ray tracing mode HDRP uses on either a Project level or effect level.
+To change it for your entire Project:

+1. Click on your HDRP Asset in the Project window to view it in the Inspector.
+2. In the Rendering section, select a ray tracing mode from the **Supported Ray Tracing Mode** drop-down.

+If you select **Both**, you can change the ray tracing mode for each ray-traced effect.
+To do this:

+1. In the Scene or Hierarchy view, select a GameObject that contains a Volume component that includes a ray-traced effect.
+2. In the Inspector for the ray-traced effect, change the **Mode** property to use the ray tracing mode you want the effect to use.
+This changes the properties available in the Inspector.

 ## Ray tracing project